GabbedT/ApogeoRV/Docs/Sphinx/control_status_registers.rst

 CSRs like **mvendorid**, **marchid**, **mimpid** and **mhartid** privide a simple mechanism to identify the CPU core.
 They are all *read-only* registers and will return a 0 except for *marchid* CSR.
 A read to that will return the value: **0x41504F47** (APOG in ASCII).

-.. note:: It's possible do shut off multiplier, divisor and bit manipulation unit by clearing the M and B bit of **marchid** CSR.
-Every M / B instruction will then result in an exception.

 Status CSR
 ~~~~~~~~~~